WHO ARE HANWELL NATURE?

 What Londoners need is access to nature, providing places in which we can step away from busy streets and relax.
 It is our collective duty to protect the open spaces we have – they are irreplaceable.

 We can destroy and degrade our natural capital for short-term gain, and leave an impoverished inheritance for future generations.
 Or we can preserve and enhance the world for ourselves, and for all the other creatures who share the globe with us.

 Once it is lost, it is lost forever.

 Wildlife currently existing on Warren Farm.

 WILL OUR CHILDREN THANK US OR BLAME US?

-We owe it to our children to protect access to green spaces where they can explore and learn about rewilded nature, away from iPads and computers, inspiring the next generation of Ecologists, and guardians of their planet.
+We owe it to our children to protect access to green spaces where they can explore and learn about rewilded nature, away from the pressures of competitive sport, iPads and computers, inspiring the next generation of Ecologists, and guardians of their planet.

 EXPLORE OUR POSTS

 NOT ON TWITTER?
 YOU CAN READ SOME OF OUR RECENT POSTS ON OUR CONTACT PAGE